great-expectations/great_expectations/.github/pull_request_template.md

 -

-After submitting your PR, CI checks will run and @tiny-tim-bot will check for your CLA signature.
+After submitting your PR, CI checks will run and @ge-cla-bot will check for your CLA signature.

 For a PR with nontrivial changes, we review with both design-centric and code-centric lenses.